jacobtani/financedata_extractor_tj/README.md

 ### YFExtractor
 ================================================
-`YFExtractor` is a tool that extracts data from the Yahoo Finance web service.
+`YFExtractor` is a tool that captures financial data from the Yahoo Finance web service.
 It has the following capabilities:

-* Captures the live prices of any commodities or stocks at a configurable time interval (default is 1 minute)
+* Captures the live prices of any commodities or stocks at a configurable time interval
-* Displays the last 5 prices of each stock in the Historical Data page
+* Displays the last 5 prices of each stock
-* Creates a text report of current stock data on a hourly basis (default)
+* Creates a text report of current stock data on a hourly basis

 ### Setup